koszullab/chromosight_analyses_scripts/README.md

 The aligment and construction of matrices have been performed as perviously described.

 ## Detection analysis

-This document presents the command lines used for the detection analyses presented in the main text.
 Contact data as cool files can be dowloaded on zenodo [doi:  10.5281/zenodo.3742095](doi:  10.5281/zenodo.3742095)

 version of Chromosight 1.1.2